masonmedia/jms-wiwp-swup/README.md

 ## **JS**

-**Multiple JS plugins are used on the site.**

 1. SWUP: an ajax plugin that hijacks http requests, swapping page content out without page refresh.
-Significantly improves view change speed and performance in addition to allowing for entrance and exit animations.
+Significantly improves view change speed and performance in addition to allowing for entrance and exit animation classes to be added for page transitions.
+All content is wrapped in an ID of "swup", which takes care of injecting and removing content without reload.
+The css class `.transition-fade` provides the base fading transition animation, while a host of other options (currently not used) are available in the stylesheet under `SWUP transition animations`.

 2. AOS ("animate on scroll").
 A simple css/js based animation library that activates a variety of css animations on scroll.

+## **Schema/Google structured data/SEO**

+1. Schema structured data exists in the header.php file in a script tag as JSON-LD.
+This data gives Google/search engines more content about the site, company, product, founder, etc. when displaying search results.
+This allows the site to return "rich-snippets" including photos, video, blog post carousels, and information about Janice when searched as opposed to simple page and meta description content.

+Refer to [schema.org](https://schema.org/docs/gs.html), [Google structured data]( https://codelabs.developers.google.com/codelabs/structured-data/index.html#0), and test structured data [here](https://search.google.com/structured-data/testing-tool/u/0/).

 ## **.htaccess**